Affiliate platforms: questions to ask before you migrate (SaaS)

 | 7 | Pilot with 5–10 affiliates (invite-only) | Real signal without chaos |

-If you can’t write the rules in plain English, your software setup will be a pile of toggles you can’t explain later.
+If you cannot write the rules in plain English, your software setup will be a pile of toggles you cannot explain later.
 Write this first:

 Treat affiliate software like lightweight accounting.
 You need a few stable identifiers so you can answer: why did we pay this amount to this partner?